-Experience is Crucial-- I've run into multiple situations that require experience and good professional contacts to obtain a positive outcome.
+Experience is Crucial-- I ran into multiple situations that required experience and good professional contacts to obtain a positive outcome.
 What to do as a seller's agent when under contract with a buyer who refuses to make mandatory deposits while he and escrow refuse to accept cancellation?
 What to do as a seller's agent when the contract requires vacation rental reservations be transferred to the buyer but the management company refuses?
 What to do when a buyer discovers his land purchase won't qualify for a building permit due to absence of water rights and his agent hadn't told him that?
 These are just a few of the memorable experiences I've dealt with and resolved.

 "Aloha and welcome to my real estate website designed to assist you in making your dream of Hawaii real estate ownership come true..." [more]

 Richard was a full-time Hawaii Real Estate Agent/Broker and REALTOR®from 2004 to 2022 He began investing in Hawaii real estate in 2001 and remains an owner of multiple Hawaii properties.
 He holds Bachelor of Science and Master of Science degrees in Mechanical Engineering from Southern Illinois University.
 Work experience began with his own lawn service company as a high school teen, followed by 35 years of engineering & engineering management experience in the aerospace electronics industry, and then a full-time Hawaii real estate agent.
 The value of properties sold ranges from $30 thousand (a hotel lodging unit), to $2.6 million (a doctor's home), to $3.8 million (a small condominium project)... [more]

 "Aloha Richard.
 It gives me great pleasure to personally thank you for your great dedication and service you provided in helping me in the sale of my home and lots during a..." [more]

 "...Let me start by asking how you ended up living in Hawaii?